 Darwin and Evolution

-The Museum's newest permanent exhibit about Charles Darwin and evolution documents the scientist's life, experiences, and explanation for his groundbreaking theory.
+The Museum's permanent exhibit about Charles Darwin and evolution documents the scientist's life, experiences, and explanation for his groundbreaking theory.
 This exhibit was made possible by a grant from Crystal Trust.